ChgygLin/rtl8188ftv_Allwinner/README.md

-RTL8188FTV Driver for Allwinner Sunxi ARM SoCs.
+RTL8188FTV Driver for RK3588 OrangePi 5.
-For Kernel 4.15.x ~ 5.15.x on Linux Debian & Armbian (including derivatives).
+For Kernel 5.10.110 on Linux Ubuntu Jammy.

 Compatible with both USB Type-A dongles/adapters, and embedded 2.4ghz wireless radio modules, using the Realtek RTL8188FTV chip.
 Modified from Kelebek333's rtl8188fu driver.